 Q: Can our PAC give our proxy to someone who is not a member of our PAC?

 A: Yes, as long as the individual belongs to a BCCPAC member PAC or DPAC and is registered to attend the AGM.
 We strongly encourage member PACs to send one of their own members, as ordinary resolutions are often amended during the AGM, which can significantly change the original intent of the motion.
-The hybrid nature of this event makes attendance easier to participate in-person or virtually.

 A: One of the two Executive members who signed the original proxy form must send an email (